dylanpieper/batchLLM/readme.md

 I have stopped the development of batchLLM.
 This was my first attempt at creating an R package for LLM integration, and while it served its purpose, there are now better alternatives to work on:

-- For general LLM operations, check out the [ellmer package](https://github.com/tidyverse/ellmer) where batching will be integrated
+- For general LLM operations, check out the [ellmer package](https://github.com/tidyverse/ellmer)
+- For batch processing with ellmer, check out the [hellmer package](https://github.com/dylanpieper/hellmer)
-- For batch processing using local LLMs, consider using the [mall package](https://github.com/mlverse/mall)
+- For batch processing with local LLMs, check out the [mall package](https://github.com/mlverse/mall)

 I appreciate everyone who used and supported this package.
 All existing functions will remain available but no new features will be added or issues resolved.